Whether you’re staying with family for a few days or going on a month-long vacation, you may find it difficult to get a comfortable night’s sleep.

 When travelling, it’s hard to get comfortable enough to rest when you don’t have control over your surroundings.
-This is where sleeping masks, earplugs or a white noise machine comes in handy.
+This is where sleeping masks, earplugs or a white noise machine come in handy.
 Dampen out your environment and concentrate on relaxing your body into a deep sleep.

 Staying for a while?
 Adjust to the timezone

-While it’s not wise to change your sleep schedule if your only travelling for a few days, it may be a good idea to adjust to a new time zone if you’re staying for a long time.
+While it’s not wise to change your sleep schedule if you are only travelling for a few days, it may be a good idea to adjust to a new time zone if you’re staying for a long time.
 Sure you’ll be going to bed earlier than everyone else, but you’ll be thankful when you get home with your sleep schedule intact.

 Don’t snack at night and be active in the morning